Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Voltage regulation with reactive power injection

-Our approach is inherently different from the existing literature when dealing with chance constraints.
-In most existing literature with randomness in the distribution network, chance constraints are introduced as~\cite{ZhangEtAl2011}:
+Our approach is different from the existing literature when dealing with chance constraints.
+In most existing literature with randomness in the distribution network, chance constraints are introduced in~\cite{ZhangEtAl2011,WuEtAl2014, SaumardEtAl2014,YuryEtAl2016} separately for each dimension of the system as:

 where $\bm{R}_i^{\top}$ and $\bm{X}_i^{\top}$ extracts the $i$th row in respective matrices.
 The chance constraint at bus $i$ is associated with prescribed tolerance $\eta_i$.
-We assume that each bus has the same tolerance, i.e., $\eta_i = \eta$.
-The optimization problem that incorporates per-bus chance constraint is in the following form:
+Assuming that each bus has the same tolerance, the optimization problem that incorporates per-bus chance constraint is in the following form:

 where $g_i(\bm{Q}) \overset{\Delta}{=} \Pr \{\underline{V}_i \leq \bm{R}_i^{\top}\bm{P} + \bm{X}_i^{\top}\bm{Q} + {\epsilon}_i \leq \overline{V}_i \}$.